hamppysingh/Trestlework-Join-Learn-KT/README.md

 # Trestlework-Join-Learn-KT

-This is my learning from the Trestlework Financials Technologies
+This is my learning from the Trestlework Financials Technologies Ltd.